 "You bastard…!"
 Kuekuatsu growled, then without a second thought, he immediately started running at full speed toward them.
 He couldn't let her die.

-"NOO!" he roared, as the werewolf swung his arm to deliver the final blow.
+"NOO!"
+Kuekuatsu roared, as the werewolf swung his arm to deliver the killing blow.

-"STOP!" he roared again, but they were gone, the forest was gone, the moon was gone as well, and in its place was the inside of a cave, which happened to be his room.
+"STOP!" he roared again, but they were gone, the forest was gone, the moon was gone as well, and in its place, was the inside of a cave.

-"..Dude..."
-He whispered to himself as he sat upright on his bed of grass.
+"What the hell...was that….?"
+He whispered to himself, breathing heavily, as he sat upright on his bed of grass.
 The boy known as Kuekuatsu put his hands to his face and started rubbing his eyes.
 "Ugh…Was that…really a dream?" he asked himself in a drowsy voice, while thinking over all the events that just took place in his mind.
-The moon, the grass, the girl in the red cloak, the forest, and of course …the werewolf, he wondered what it all meant, and why did it seem so real.
+The moon, the grass, the girl in the red cloak, the forest, and of course …the werewolf.
+He wondered what it all meant, and why did it seem so real.
 Never before had he experienced a dream such as that one.

-"Ketsu...are you okay?" asked a boy from a different section of the cave, it was his younger brother Kogenta, and apparently he woke him up after stirring from his 'dream'.
+"Ketsu...are you okay?" asked a boy from a different section of the cave; who apparently had woken up after hearing his brothers scream.

-"Don't worry…I'm fine, it was just a bad dream" he assured him, with a decent smile and a quick wave of his hand.
+"Don't worry Kogenta…I'm fine, it was just a bad dream" he assured him, with a decent smile and a quick wave of his hand.

-"Okay…" he yawned as he rubbed his left eye, before scratching his messy hair.
+"Okay…" he yawned as he rubbed his left eye, before scratching his messy white hair.

 "YAY!" howled a little girl from another section of the cave.
 "Breakfast is ready!"

 His dark-brown haired, hyper active little sister Kaylan, was stretching out her arms and legs while happily wagging her tail as she walked toward the mouth of the cave.
-The youngest of the three lupine siblings wore a pink shirt, decorated in blue stars and a matching pair of pants with the opposite design.
+The youngest of the three lupine siblings wore a shirt dyed in fuchsia, decorated in cascading blue stars and a pair of pants with a lavender color scheme.